 The best optimization teams have a robust mix of hard and soft skills that are needed to develop advanced roadmaps for testing and personalization.
 The right mix helps you build your program into a center of excellence: a team that helps create a data-driven culture and affects business decisions at the broader company level.

 Use this article as a resource when evaluating how to turn a strong team into a center of excellence.
 As you read on, evaluate your team’s current strengths and how they map to the different core stages of experience optimization.
 Consider which skill sets you need to grow and whether you’ll acquire them by expanding your testing organization's access to internal resources, hiring new members, or working with a Solutions Partner.

-Looking for tips to deepen your team’s access to internal resources or hire dedicated team members?
-Read this blog post on the problems that optimization teams most commonly face, and how to address them.
+Looking for more tips on gathering more resources for your team?
+Read this blog post on the common problems optimization teams face, and how to address them.

 Build the right skill sets